aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-hyperlinks-images/build-doc-insert-image-stream/_index.md

 title: "How to create onenote document java – Build Doc and Insert Image with Stream"
 linktitle: "How to create onenote document java – Build Doc and Insert Image with Stream"
 second_title: Aspose.Note Java API
-description: "Learn how to create onenote document java and effortlessly insert images using Aspose.Note for Java.
+description: "Learn how to create onenote document java using Aspose.Note for Java and insert images from a stream.
 Step‑by‑step guide for Java developers."
 weight: 13
 url: /java/onenote-hyperlinks-images/build-doc-insert-image-stream/
-date: 2025-12-21
+date: 2026-03-19
 ---

 {{< blocks/products/pf/main-wrap-class >}}